afrid0315/aws-azure-devops-interview_questions/kubernetes.md

 **Answer.** A Pod is the smallest deployable unit in Kubernetes, representing one or more containers that are deployed together on the same host.
 - A single Pod can contain one or more containers, typically related and tightly coupled, that share networking and storage resources.
 - While there is no strict limit on the number of containers within a single Pod, it's generally recommended to keep Pods focused on a single concern or tightly coupled set of concerns for better maintainability and scalability.

+#### 75. Different deployment strategies one can take when they're deploying any application, or, you know, virtual machines or containers or anything like that?
+**Answer.** Different deployment strategies include:

+Blue-Green Deployment: Running two identical production environments, with one serving live traffic (blue) while the other is idle (green).
+The green environment is updated with new changes, tested, and then swapped with the blue environment to minimize downtime.

+Canary Deployment: Gradually rolling out changes to a small subset of users or servers before deploying them to the entire infrastructure.
+This allows for testing in a real-world environment and mitigates the risk of widespread issues.

+Rolling Deployment: Deploying changes gradually across a pool of servers or instances, one at a time, while ensuring the application remains available throughout the process.
+This strategy helps minimize downtime and allows for quick rollback if issues arise.

+Immutable Deployment: Deploying changes by replacing the entire infrastructure with a new, immutable version.
+This ensures consistency and reproducibility but may involve longer deployment times and increased resource usage.

+Feature Flags: Deploying changes but controlling their activation using feature flags.
+This allows for gradual feature rollout, testing, and experimentation without deploying multiple versions of the application.

+Each deployment strategy has its own advantages and considerations, and the choice depends on factors such as the application's architecture, requirements, and risk tolerance.